 - 6 Games

-- Overviews of various topics, conventions and protocols, character set standards, and miscellaneous other things.
+- Overviews or descriptions of various topics, conventions and protocols, character set standards, the standard filesystem layout, and miscellaneous other things.

 - 8 System management commands

 - Commands like mount(8), many of which only root can execute.

 Macro packageNew manual pages should be marked up using the groff an.tmacpackage described in man(7).
 This choice is mainly for consistency: the vast majority of existing Linux manual pages are marked up using these macros.

 Conventions for source file layoutPlease limit source code line length to no more than about 75 characters wherever possible.
 This helps avoid line-wrapping in some mail clients when patches are submitted inline.